chrissoe/ce_tools/README.md

 # ce_tools
 batch script updating the version control, copying all files into one directory and pack it into .pak files.

-If you don't want to use SVN just comment line 56 - 59 out!
+If you don't want to use SVN just comment line 56 - 59 out or write the integration for your version control system :)

 ##Requirements (Software)
 WinRar